baileyspraggins/groceryStorageContract/README.md

 - 2 mapping functions that allow users to access price and qty for a given grocery item.

 ## Conclusion
-This contract was tested using a grocery list of 5 different items, remix IDE, Rinkeby Test Network and Etherscan.
+This contract was tested using a grocery list of 5 different items, Remix IDE, Rinkeby Test Network and Etherscan.

 Details are below:

 ### Example Contract Address:
 [0x68997637aa6657295b60edf9ab8c16310b9717a5](https://rinkeby.etherscan.io/address/0x68997637aa6657295b60edf9ab8c16310b9717a5)